hausky/DISM-Deployment-Manager/README.md

-Readme
-Windows Imaging Script
+# Windows Imaging Script

-This is a batch script designed to simplify the process of capturing and applying Windows images using the Deployment Image Servicing and Management (DISM) tool.
-The script runs in the Windows Preinstallation Environment (WinPE) and offers several features:
+This repository contains a batch script designed to streamline the process of capturing and applying Windows images using the Deployment Image Servicing and Management (DISM) tool.
+It is intended to run in the Windows Preinstallation Environment (WinPE).

+## Features

-Searching for a volume with an Images folder.
+- **Automated Drive Search**: Locates the volume containing an `Images` folder.
-Capturing an image of the current Windows installation.
+- **Image Capture**: Captures an image of the current Windows installation.
-Formatting the current drive with a Windows UEFI scheme.
+- **Drive Formatting**: Offers option to format the current drive with a Windows UEFI scheme.
-Listing and applying available .wim images.
+- **Image Application**: Lists and applies available `.wim` images.
-Creating a boot record with BCDBoot.
+- **Boot Record Creation**: Creates a boot record with BCDBoot.
-Offering to reboot the computer after the process is complete.
+- **Reboot Option**: Offers to reboot the computer after the process is complete.

-Prerequisites
+## Prerequisites

-A Windows system running on a standard WinPE environment.
+- A Windows system running in a standard WinPE environment.
-Access to the command prompt.
+- Access to the command prompt.
-An Images folder on a disk with Windows images (.wim files).
+- An `Images` folder on a disk with Windows images (`.wim` files).

-Usage
+## Usage
-To use this script, follow these steps:

-Open the command prompt in the WinPE environment.
+1. Open the command prompt in the WinPE environment.
+2. Navigate to the directory containing the batch script using `cd`.

-Run the batch script.
-You can do this by navigating to the script's location using the cd command, then typing the name of the script and pressing Enter.
+3. Run the script by typing its name and pressing Enter.

-Follow the prompts in the command line interface.
-The script will guide you through the process of capturing and applying an image, formatting the drive, and restarting the computer.
+4. Follow the prompts in the command line interface.
+The script will guide you through each step of the process.

-Customization
+## Customization

-You can customize this script according to your needs.
-The areas of the script that you might want to modify include the image capturing commands, the UEFI disk formatting commands, and the DISM command for applying the selected WIM file.
+You can modify this script according to your requirements.
+The areas of the script you might want to customize include:

+- Image capturing commands.
+- UEFI disk formatting commands.
+- DISM command for applying the selected WIM file.

-Note
+## Note

-This script is provided as-is, and you bear the risk of using it.
-It is intended to be used by professional IT staff familiar with Windows deployment services.
+Please understand that this script is provided as-is, and you bear the risk of using it.
+It is intended to be utilized by professional IT staff familiar with Windows deployment services.

-Contributing
+## Contributing

-If you have suggestions for improving this script, please open an issue or submit a pull request.
+Suggestions for improvements are welcome.
+Please open an issue or submit a pull request to contribute.

+## License

+This project is licensed under the terms of the MIT license.